05 Dec 5 Digital Marketing Trends For 2018 That Prove Mobile-First

 In many ways, micro-moments have become the footsteps that lead people to your store or desktop site.

-According to below findings conducted by Google;
+According to the below findings conducted by Google;

 - Of leisure travelers who are smartphone users, 69% search for travel ideas during spare moments, like when they’re standing in line or waiting for the subway.
 Nearly half of those travelers go on to book their choices through an entirely separate channel.